Florida Supreme Court

 In September 1993, Justice Pariente was appointed to the Fourth District Court of Appeal, where she served until her appointment as the seventy-seventh Justice of the Florida Supreme Court on December 10, 1997.
 During her time on the Supreme Court, she has worked to improve methods for handling cases involving families and children in the courts.
 Since 2010, she has served as the Chief-Justice’s designee to the Florida Children and Youth Cabinet and was appointed in 2011 to the Department of Children and Families’ Child Protection Transformation Advisory Board.

-Justice Pariente is currently the Chair of the Supreme Court's Steering Committee on Families and Children in the Courts, which works collaboratively to improve methods for handling cases involving children and families so that the interests and need of the child are paramount.
+Justice Pariente is also currently the Chair of the Supreme Court's Steering Committee on Families and Children in the Courts, which works collaboratively to improve methods for handling cases involving children and families so that the interests and need of the child are paramount.
 Over the past decade, she has met with family court judges and staffs throughout Florida's judicial circuits, promoted judicial education on the unified family court and advocated for improved case management, case coordination, and non-adversarial methods of resolving these disputes.
 From 2000-2002, she was a member of the Florida Bar's Commission on the Legal Needs of Children.
-In 1999 she served on the Governor's Advisory Committee on Character Education, where she focused on promoting civic education.

 Justice Pariente has also actively supported programs that promote successful alternatives to incarceration such as Florida's drug courts.
 For over a decade, she served as the liaison to the Supreme Court's Task Force on Treatment-Based Drug Courts and she helped to organize the first statewide conference on drug courts.

-Based on her longstanding commitment to children, Justice Pariente remains involved as a mentor to school-age children.
-She has served as a mentor to students through Take Stock in Children, a program for helping economically disadvantaged students earn a college scholarship.
-Her most recent mentee is a senior in college.
-She is proud that another mentee, whom she began mentoring in ninth grade, has since graduated from college and began attending law school.
+Based on her longstanding commitment to children, Justice Pariente has served as a mentor to students through Take Stock in Children, a program for helping economically disadvantaged students earn a college scholarship.
+She is proud that one mentee, whom she began mentoring in ninth grade, has since graduated from college and law school.

 Justice Pariente was inducted into the Florida Women's Hall of Fame in 2008.
 She is the recipient of numerous awards and honors, including the George Washington University's Distinguished Alumni Award, the American Academy of Matrimonial Lawyers' Jurist of the Year Award, the Florida Association of School Social Workers' Lifetime Achievement Award, the Palm Beach County League of Women Voters Good Government Award, the William M. Hoeveler Judicial Professionalism Award, the Visionary Award of the Family Law Section of the Florida Bar, the Jewish Museum of Florida's Breaking the Glass Ceiling Award, the Florida Council on Crime and Delinquency Distinguished Judicial Service Award, the Florida Association of Women Lawyers' Award in recognition of lifelong dedication to the success of women lawyers in the legal profession, the American Bar Association's Law Day Speech Award, the Lifetime Achievement Award presented by the Palm Beach County Jewish Federation and the Palm Beach County Legal Aid Society Civil Litigation Pro Bono Award.
 In 2012, she received the "Gracias Award" by the Broward County Hispanic Bar Association.